orishicha/tellpal/README.md

 # TellPal
- This is a prototype of my app for sharing guidances
+ This is a prototype of my app for sharing guidance